 - Fashion as a form of resistance

-North Korea's unique socialist ideas are injected into women's makeup and hairstyles, limiting women’s fashion options.
+North Korea's unique socialist ideas are injected into women's makeup and hairstyles.
 North Korean women's South Korean-style makeup and hairstyles are sometimes seen as subtle resistance against the Kim regime.
 It signals the possibility of North Korean women coalescing into a group that could march beyond the existing, rigid gender norms.

 - NGO reports on dire women’s rights in country

 North Korean women are forced to comply with sexual purity and face violence, discrimination, and subordination at the hands of men, according to Human Rights Watch’s (HRW) 2023 special report on North Korean women’s rights.
 The HRW report also notes how North Koreans often lack the language and education to describe sexual offences and how victims are often socially stigmatized.
 Many North Korean women who escape the ‘Hermit Kingdom’ are often targets of human traffickers.
 HRW and 33 other organizations have appealed to the UN Human Rights Council’s 47 member states to give more attention and support to North Korean women during the Council’s annual meeting, which runs February 27 to April 4.

 • Produced by CAST’s Northeast Asia team: Dr. Scott Harrison (Senior Program Manager); Momo Sakudo (Analyst); Tae Yeon Eom (Analyst); and Sue Jeong (Analyst).